aikaterna/aikaterna-cogs/README.md

 youtube - A v3 port of Paddo's youtube search cog for v2.

-Support for these cogs is via opened issues on the appropriate repo or in the Red - Cog Support server at https://discord.gg/GET4DVk, in the support-aikaterna-cogs channel.
+Support for these cogs is via opened issues on the appropriate repo or in the Red - Cog Support server at https://discord.gg/GET4DVk, in the support_aikaterna-cogs channel.